Abington Pruning Services

 Safety Regulations, Insurance Requirements & Utility Coordination for Pruning Operations in Abington

 Safety is paramount in all pruning operations.
 ANSI Z133.1 standards require personal protective equipment (PPE) such as hard hats, eye and face protection, chainsaw chaps, and fall protection for work >6 feet above ground.
 Equipment must be inspected daily, and aerial lift operators must comply with OSHA standards.
-Electrical safety mandates a minimum 10 feet clearance from power lines, with only qualified line clearance arborists permitted to work near utilities.
-Insurance requirements include 1M minimum general liability (2M aggregate recommended), environmental impairment coverage, workers compensation, and professional liability.
-Coordination with utility companies and the Abington Department of Public Works is essential for safe and compliant operations.
+Electrical safety mandates a 10 feet minimum approach distance from power lines, with only qualified line clearance arborists permitted to work near utilities.
+Contractors must carry 1M minimum general liability insurance (2M aggregate recommended), environmental impairment coverage, workers compensation, and professional liability for consulting.
+Coordination with utility companies and municipal authorities is required before commencing work.

 Integrated Pest Management & Disease Prevention Through Proper Pruning in Abington